-In a recent study where a standard simple bolus and 3D Simple Bolus were fitted to the chest wall, Adaptiiv reduced the occurrence of air gaps from 30% to 13% and the average maximum air gap dimension diminished from 0.5 +/− 0.3 mm to 0.3 +/− 0.3 mm.
+In a recent study where a standard simple bolus and 3D printed simple bolus were fitted to the chest wall, the occurrence of air gaps were reduced from 30% to 13% and the average maximum air gap dimension diminished from 0.5 +/− 0.3 mm to 0.3 +/− 0.3 mm.
 Surface dosage was within 3% for both standard sheet and 3D printed bolus.

 Boluses designed using our software use the patient’s exact measurements and can be previewed before printing.
 Our software offers smoothing and cropping functions to ensure that the device is not only the best fit, but that it also has no air gaps, completely eliminating the need for additional bolus.

 Post-production modifications such as cropping and smoothing functions were added for a better fit and patient experience.
 Adaptiiv also allows the user to add a printable ID tag directly to the bolus.
 We are continually investing in new features, such as vivo dosimetry and the ability to print bolus in multiple pieces for larger or hard-to-fit areas, like the skull.

 In a recent business case, a leading cancer center developed a modulated bolus using Eclipse software.
 The therapist had to adjust the bolus slice by slice to ensure that the bolus thickness aligned with the PTV.
 It took a total of 32 hours.